Go API Reference v4.8.3¶

 ImagePreprocessing *ImagePreprocessingMetadata // OCR preprocessing info

-JSONSchema json.RawMessage // JSON Schema if available
+JSONSchema json.RawMessage // JSON Schema for structured data

 }